-- 1. The compensation is offered to all members of the medical staff practicing in the same specialty (but not necessarily accepted by every member to whom it is offered) without regard to the volume or value of referrals or other business generated between the parties. - 2.
-Except with respect to identification of medical staff on a hospital website or in hospital advertising, the compensation is provided only during periods when the medical staff members are making rounds or are engaged in other services or activities that benefit the hospital or its patients. - 3.
-The compensation is provided by the hospital and used by the medical staff members only on the hospital's campus.
-Compensation, including, but not limited to, internet access, pagers or two-way radios, used away from the campus only to access hospital medical records or information or to access patients or personnel who are on the hospital campus, as well as the identification of the medical staff on a hospital website or in hospital advertising, meets this "on campus" requirement. - 4.
-The compensation is reasonably related to the provision of, or designed to facilitate directly or indirectly the delivery of, medical services at the hospital. - 5.
-The compensation is of low value (that is, less than \$33) with respect to each occurrence of the benefit (e.g., each meal given to a physician while he or she is serving patients who are hospitalized must be of low value). - 6.
+- 3. The compensation is provided by the hospital and used by the medical staff members only on the hospital's campus.
+Compensation, including, but not limited to, internet access, pagers or two-way radios, used away from campus only to access hospital records or information or to access patients or personnel who are on the hospital campus, as well as the identification of the medical staff on a hospital website or in hospital advertising, meets this "on campus" requirement. - 4.
+The compensation is reasonably related to the provision of, or designed to facilitate directly or indirectly the delivery of, medical services to the hospital. - 5.
+The compensation is of low value (that is, less than \$34) with respect to each occurrence of the benefit (e.g., each meal given to a physician while he or she is serving patients who are hospitalized must be of low value). - 6.
 The compensation is not determined in any manner that takes into account the volume or value of referrals or other business generated between the parties. - 7.
 The compensation arrangement does not violate the Anti-Kickback Statute or any federal or state law or regulation governing billing or claims submission. - 8.
-Other facilities and health care clinics (including, but not limited to, federally qualified health centers) that have bona fide medical staffs may provide compensation under this exception on the same terms and conditions applied to hospitals under this exception.
+Other facilities and health care clinics (including, but not limited to, federally qualified health centers) that have bona fide medical staffs may provide compensation under this exception on the same terms and conditions applied to hospitals.

-PRACTICAL TAKEAWAY
+PRACTICAL TAKEAWAYS

-Hospitals should update 2017 non-monetary compensation tracking tools to reflect the new non-monetary compensation limit of \$398 and medical staff incidental benefits limit of \$33 per occurrence.
-Further, hospitals should review non-monetary compensation provided in 2016 to ensure that such compensation did not exceed the 2016 limit of \$392 and take any necessary corrective action to repay excess amounts within the earlier of 180 days of the overpayment or by December 31, 2016.
+Hospitals should update 2018 non-monetary compensation tracking tools to reflect the new non-monetary compensation limit of \$407 and medical staff incidental benefits limit of \$34 per occurrence.
+Further, hospitals should review non-monetary compensation provided in 2017 to ensure that such compensation did not exceed the 2017 limit of \$398 and take any necessary corrective action to repay excess amounts within the earlier of 180 days of the overpayment of by December 31, 2017.